Center for Corporate Climate Leadership

 GHG Inventory Requirements

 The goal's inventory boundary must remain consistent throughout the goal period.
-Up to 5% of GHG inventory (for goal period) could be accounted for using simplified estimation methods.
-Misstatements leading to a cumulative over or under estimation of the GHG inventory by less than 5% are considered immaterial and will also be accepted.
+Up to 5% of the GHG inventory (for goal period) could be accounted for using simplified estimation methods.
+Misstatements (including omissions) leading to a cumulative over or under estimation of the GHG inventory by less than 5% are considered immaterial and will also be accepted.

 GHG Reduction Goal Requirements